fergald/explainer-messageport-close/README.md

 that are associated with it.
 These resources should be freed when the port is no longer useful.
-There is no explicit signal availanle as to when that has happened.
+There is no explicit signal available as to when that has happened.

 ### Existing strategies for detecting when the port has closed